Multimodality as Supervision:

 Self-Supervised Specialization to the Test Environment via Multimodality

-Kunal Pratap Singh*, Ali Garjani*, Muhammad Uzair Khattak, Rishubh Singh, Jason Toskov, Andrei Atanov, Oğuzhan Fatih Kar, Amir Zamir
+Kunal Pratap Singh*, Ali Garjani*, Rishubh Singh, Muhammad Uzair Khattak, Efe Tarhan, Jason Toskov, Andrei Atanov, Oğuzhan Fatih Kar, Amir Zamir

 * Equal Contribution

 Multimodality as Supervision.
 The sensed data in a deployment environment is often multimodal, which, besides RGB images, can contain various modalities, such as depth, motion sensing, surface normals, tactile, etc. This enables Cross-Modal learning, i.e., predicting the response of one sensor from another, as a self-supervised method for learning a representation.
-We leverage this concept to learn a rich joint representation for the test space in a self-supervised way and without using any external data.
+We leverage this concept to learn a rich joint representation for the test space in a self-supervised with minimal reliance on external data.
 A standard approach to train and deploy vision models in a desired test space is generalist pre-training.
 It uses external data, such as images from the Internet or other spaces similar to the test one.
 As an alternative, we study multimodal Test-Space Training, which performs self-supervised pre-training on unlabeled multimodal data collected in the test space.
-This leads to a model specialized to that space with SOTA performance and without access to any external data.
-We evaluate this approach on several downstream tasks~(semantic segmentation, here) and show that it results in test-space specialists that outperform strong generalist pre-training baselines, including those trained on large-scale Internet-based datasets or many other external spaces.
+This leads to a model specialized to that space with SOTA performance with only the data from the test space.
+We evaluate this approach on several downstream tasks (semantic segmentation, here) and show that test-space specialists compares favorably against strong generalist pre-training baselines, including those trained on large-scale Internet-based datasets or many other external spaces.

 Test-Space Training